studiorvandco/cpm_app/BUILD.md

 ## Run

-- Replace the API URL in the [config.yaml](assets/config/config.yaml) file
+- Rename the config file [config.yaml.sample](assets/config/config.yaml) to `config.yaml` and replace the URL to your API
 - Get the dependencies: `flutter pub get`
 - Run the app: `flutter run`